-- D. Synchronous Generators

-- 1. Applicants with synchronous generators and other generators with stand-alone capability must also have:
+Generators facilities with synchronous generators and other generators with stand-alone capability must also have:

 - a.
-Automatic synchronization or manual synchronization with relay supervision to synchronize with the Company's transmission system.
+Automatic synchronous or manual synchronization with relay supervision to synchronize with the Company's transmission system.
 The automatic synchronizing relay and/or the relay that supervises manual synchronization must have all the following characteristics:

-- 1. Slip frequency matching;
+- slip frequency matching

-- 2. voltage matching;
+- voltage matching

-- 3. phase angle acceptance; and
+- phase angle acceptance

-- 4. breaker closure time compensation
+- breaker closure time compensation

-Projects which are designed to operate electrically isolated from the O&RU system may be allowed to parallel using manual synchronization with relay supervision, provided that this relay has the same characteristics as described for the auto-synchronizing relay above.
+Projects which are designed to operate isolated electrically from the Company system may be allowed to parallel using manual synchronization with relay supervision, provided that this relay has the same characteristics as described for the auto-synchronizing relay above.

-- b.
-A voltage regulator: The regulator must be capable of maintaining the generator voltage under steady-state conditions without "hunting" and within 0.5 percent of any voltage level between 90 and 100 percent of the rated generator voltage.
-The point of voltage sensing should be at the same point as the Company meter. - c.
+b.
+A voltage regulator: The regulator must be capable of maintaining the generator voltage under steady-state conditions without "hunting" and within 0.5 percent of any voltage level between 90 and 110 percent of the rated generator voltage.
+The point of voltage sensing should be at the same point as the Company meter.

+c.
 A power factor controller: This device will be used when the Company determines that it is desirable for the generator to follow the system voltage while maintaining a specified power factor.

-The controller must be capable at full load of maintaining a setting within 1.0 percent of any power factor setting between 0.90 lagging and 0.90 leading at the point of interconnection.
+The controller must be capable at full load of maintaining a setting within 1.0 percent of any power factor setting between 0.9 lagging and 0.90 leading at the point of interconnection.

 - d.
-The Applicant may be required to follow a specified voltage or VAR schedule on an hourly, daily or seasonal basis depending on the location of the installation.
-Specific instructions will be provided by the Company, as required. - Synchronous generators and other generators with stand-alone capability may be required to have free-operating governors on prime movers depending on generator size and location.
+The generator may be required to follow a specified voltage or VAR schedule on an hourly, daily, or seasonal basis depending in the location of the installation.
+Specific instructions will be provided by the Company, as required. - 2.
+Synchronous generators and other generators with stand-alone capability may be required to have free-operating governors on prime movers depending on generator size and location.
 Free-operating governors provide added system stability.
-The need for free-operating governors will be determined during transient and dynamic stability simulations on the transmission system. - 3.
-Single-phase generators must be connected in multiple units so that an equal amount of generation capacity is applied to each phase of a three-phase circuit. - 4.
-All facilities shall comply with 1977 ANSI Standards C50.10 and C50.14 dealing with waveform and telephone interference. - 5.
-The Company recommends that the Applicant: - a.
-Protect the generator's three-phase equipment from negative sequence currents.
+The need for free-operating governors will be determined during transient and dynamic stability simulations of the transmission system. - Single-phase generators must be connected in multiple units so that an equal amount of generation capacity is applied to each phase of a three-phase circuit. - All facilities shall comply with 1977 ANSI Standards C50.10 and C50.14 dealing with waveform and telephone interference.

+- 5. The Company recommends that the Applicant: - Protect the generator three-phase equipment from negative sequence currents.

-Certain conditions in the O&RU system may cause negative sequence currents to flow.
+Certain conditions in the utility system may cause negative sequence currents to flow.

 It is the sole responsibility of the facility to protect its equipment from excessive negative sequence currents.

-b.
 Install differential protection and volts per Hertz protection on generator step-up transformers.
 This protection scheme minimizes probability of damage due to internal faults and inadvertent over-excitation of the transformer.

-- 6. Facility-owned transmission voltage tap lines (69KV and above): If the Applicant constructs, owns and maintains a transmission voltage tap line extension, then the following equipment shall be installed at the metering point: - 1. the fault interrupting protection device; and - 2. the isolating disconnects. - E. Company Transmission System Modifications
+- 6. Applicant-owned distribution voltage tap lines: If the applicant constructs, owns and maintains a distribution voltage tap line extension, then there shall be installed the following equipment at the metering point: - a.
+The fault interrupting protection device - b.
+The isolating disconnects